j0ng4b/dotfiles/README.md

 This configurations are to my setup and tooling, could or couldn't work for you.

-NOTE: Some configuration could depends on configuration of another tool so even had the possibilitty of install single one, it's recommended to install all configurations.

 ### Installing configs

 There's a script called `dotfile` in repository root